Female smegma: causes, hygiene and how to clean safely

 Removing smegma from between the labia and around the clitoris

 Usually, smegma is removed during normal bathing and towel-drying.
-However, it’s important to check yourself – you don’t want any nasty, smelly surprises for your lovers or to encourage bacterial overgrowth.
+However, it’s important to check yourself – you don’t want any nasty, smelly surprises for yourself or your lovers or to encourage bacterial overgrowth.

 Experts recommend gently wiping the smegma away with a dry towel after washing the labia.
 You can also find your ‘trouble spots’ where smegma typically accumulates amongst your vulval folds and remove it gently with your hands in the bath or shower.

-You’ll notice that this thick white stuff doesn’t budge as easily as you might want, so use a soft wet or dry washcloth (not soap) to remove it manually.
+You’ll notice that this thick white stuff doesn’t budge as easily as you might want, so use a soft wet or dry washcloth (not soap, it won’t work) to remove it manually.

 It’s important not to hurt yourself doing this, so be gentle and take good care of your delicate vulva.
 Rips are easy when pulling the labia apart to get into crevices, particularly the joins where the clitoral hood meets the labia.